2-4601/DooM-Docker/README.md

-A Dockerfile and build script to compile the latest version of GZDooM for Ubuntu Linux.
+A Dockerfile and build script to compile the [GZDoom](https://github.com/coelckers/gzdoom) and [Eternity Engine](https://github.com/team-eternity/eternity) DooM source ports for Ubuntu Linux.

 # Installation